Skip to Content

 Russian, East European and Eurasian Studies

-Stetson's distinctive and selective Russian, East European and Eurasian Studies program trains students to analyze and interpret the territory, peoples, history, languages, cultures and practices of the Eurasian region from a multidisciplinary perspective.
-You will become proficient in the Russian language (and other related languages) through coursework and experiential learning.
+Stetson University's Russian, East European and Eurasian Studies (SPREES) program is 32 units and trains you to analyze and interpret the territory, peoples, history, languages, cultures and practices of the Eurasian region from a multidisciplinary perspective.
+You develop proficiency in Russian through coursework and a required immersive experience in the Russian-speaking world.
+The program includes weekly language labs, visiting lecturers, live Russian broadcasts, and international internship opportunities.

 Related Programs: